AselEsra/Flappy-Bird/README.md

 ### Functionality

 Below you can see some methods which helps us to give rules for our game.
 For example, gameTimerEvent() function will help us to move our pipes while we play also helps us to determine when to end game.
 If our bird's border crosses any of the pipe's border or ground's border our program will call endGame() method where the program stops the timer to finish the game.
+We have some attributes like: pipeSpeed, gravity, score. score attribute is used inside a function in order to increase the score of the game when a pipe is passed, pipeSpeed is increased with increasing score in order to make the game harder.
+Finally gravity attribute is used inside gameKeysUp() & gameKeysDown() functions where we decide when and how the bird moves whenever we press the space keyword.

 <img src="https://user-images.githubusercontent.com/64264345/161953671-c3ca58f3-6bb9-44c4-900f-603b2d452027.jpeg" width="400">    <img src="https://user-images.githubusercontent.com/64264345/161953664-32eb4841-6e5c-4c0e-992d-8806b5d95ad5.jpeg" width="420">